Can I Add My Child as an Authorized User to My Credit Card

 What your child does as an authorized user on the account will affect your credit score, and what you do will affect theirs.
 So, if you’re carrying a balance on the card due to either party’s spending, both credit scores could suffer as a result.
 This is because you will be using more of your available credit, causing your credit utilization ratio to be higher.

-Adding your child as an authorized user to your credit card is a good way to help them start to understand credit and build both credit and financial responsibility.
+So, can you add a minor to your credit card as an authorized user?
+Yes, you can.
+In fact, adding your child as an authorized user to your credit card is a good way to help them start to understand credit and build both credit and financial responsibility.
 But it is important to remember that all charges they make, whether you approved them or not, are ultimately your responsibility to pay off.
 If you decide to add them to your account, make sure that you also help them understand credit and learn to use it responsibly.
 Having a good credit score is helpful in the real world and adding your child as an authorized user can help them on their path.